Cherimoya (Annona cherimola) is a green, cone-shaped fruit with leathery skin and creamy, sweet flesh.

 Cherimoya — also known as custard apple — is a sweet, tropical fruit with a creamy texture.

-It’s loaded with beneficial nutrients that may boost your mood, immunity, and digestion.
+It’s loaded with beneficial nutrients that may support your mood, immunity, and digestion.

 However, cherimoya contains small amounts of toxic compounds — especially in the skin and seeds.
 To consume cherimoya safely, first peel off the skin and remove the seeds.

-This unique fruit can be a great addition to a healthy, balanced diet.
+This unique fruit can be a great addition to a nutrient-dense, balanced diet.